imranrazik/imranrazik.github.io/CV.md

   - Presented undegraduate thesis to public audience at annual social event.
 Nov.
 2017.

 ## Professional Development
+Attended workshop *I'm teaching but is it working?
+Basics of assessing instructional design and redesign*.
+Michael V. Drake Institute for Teaching and Learning, The Ohio State University, Columbus, OH.
+Aug.
+2021.

 Attended workshop *Cultivating an inclusive environment: recognizing and responding to unconscious bias*.
 Office of Equity and Inclusion, The Ohio State University, Columbus, OH.
 Jan.
 2020.

 ## Professional Memberships